Jesse & Joy: 2018–2021: Touring and Aire

 The duo received the 2018 Vision Award that September at the 31st Annual Hispanic Heritage Awards, which aired on PBS that month.
 The award recognizes Latinos with major contributions in music.

 The two artists signed a deal with Kobalt Music for their worldwide publishing beginning with their 2018 single, "Te Esperé".

 In April 2019, Jesse & Joy collaborated with Colombian singer J Balvin for the single, "Mañana es Too Late.”
 The song was written by the duo, along with Poo Bear (who has worked with David Guetta, Matoma, Justin Bieber, Mariah Carey, Skrillex, Juanes, Jennifer Lopez, Fifth Harmony) and produced by Jesse and Charlie Heat (Kanye West, Madonna).
 "Mañana es Too Late" reached #1 in Mexico.

 Throughout May 2019, Jesse & Joy toured Mexico including another sold-out performance at Auditorio Nacional.

 Joy was recognized by the Latin Recording Academy as one at the Leading Ladies of Entertainment at a gala June 2019 that took place in Mexico City.
 The honor, for Latinas who "during their lives have demonstrated enthusiasm, determination, leadership, pride in their roots and an indomitable spirit in continuous form," that included Tatiana Bilboa, Martha de Bayle, Alondra de la Parra, and Soumaya Slim Domit.

 Jesse & Joy continue to tour in 2019, with shows in Latin American and the United States.

 Aire was released on June 5, 2020.

-2022-present: Clichés
+2022–2026: Clichés, Lo Que Nos Faltó Decir, and Jesse's separation

-On May 6, 2022, Jesse & Joy released a new album.
+On May 6, 2022, Jesse & Joy released a new album, Clichés.

+On May 22, 2025, Jesse & Joy published Lo Que Nos Faltó Decir.
 On August 21, 2025, Jesse & Joy were featured on British singer Robbie Williams' single "Human".

+In September 2026, Jesse announced splitting from the duo because he wanted some time for himself and his family.
+Joy said he learned about his decision only minutes earlier.
+The duo was amid the promotion of a new tour with Joy informing that the upcoming performances would not be canceled and that she would perform with Jesse's microphone in place.
+The following week, Jesse revealed his new solo project, Jesse and the Supernovas.